kubos/kubos/docs/tutorials/app-register.rst

 We can break down the resulting executable path like so:

-    - ``/home/system/kubos/apps`` - This is the default directory that the applications service uses to save all registered applications
+    - ``/home/user/app-registry`` - This is the directory that the applications service uses to save all registered applications.
+We previously specified it in our ``config.toml`` file
     - ``my-mission-app`` - The name of our application
     - ``1.0`` - Our manifest file specified that this was version 1.0 of our application
     - ``my-mission-app.py`` - Our application file